bigskysoftware/htmx/www/content/essays/codin-dirty.md

 Now, it always depends on the type of work that I'm doing, of course, but I usually tend to organize my functions into the
 following:

 * A few large "crux" functions, the real meat of the module.
-I set no bound on the Lines of Code (LOC) of these methods.
+I set no bound on the Lines of Code (LOC) of these methods, although I start to feel bad when they get larger than a few hundred LOC.
 * A fair number of "support" functions, which tend to be in the 10-20 LOC range
 * A fair number of "utility" functions, which tend to be in the 5-10 LOC range